 - Social media.
-Asking people that follow your nonprofit on sites like Facebook or Twitter is a great way to quickly gather candid feedback.
+Asking people who follow your nonprofit on sites like Facebook or Twitter is a great way to gather candid feedback quickly.
 Many social media sites offer integrated polling as well.

 No matter what method you use, make sure that you’re engaging with your audience in a conversation.
 As we mentioned earlier, let your volunteers and donors know that you’re talking with them, not just at them.